Textile performance

 Textile performance, also known as fitness for purpose, is a textile's capacity to withstand various conditions, environments, and hazards, qualifying it for particular uses.
 The performance of textile products influences their appearance, comfort, durability, and protection.

-Different textile applications (automotive, clothing, sleepwear, workwear, sportswear, upholstery, and PPE) require a different set of performance parameters.
+The different textile applications (automotive, clothing, sleepwear, workwear, sportswear, upholstery, and PPE) require a different set of performance parameters.
 As a result, the specifications determine the level of performance of a textile product.
 Textile testing certifies the product's conformity to buying specification.
-It describes product manufactured for non-aesthetic purposes, where fitness for purpose is the primary criterion.
-Engineering of high performance fabrics presents a unique set of challenges.
+It also describes product manufactured for non-aesthetic purposes, where fitness for purpose is the primary criterion.
+Engineering of high-performance fabrics presents a unique set of challenges.

 The fitness for purpose of textile products is an important consideration for both producers and buyers.
 Producers, distributors and retailers favor the expectations of the target market, and fashion their wares accordingly.

 Serviceability in textiles

 Serviceability in textiles or Performance is the ability of textile materials to withstand various conditions, environments, and hazards.
 The term "serviceability" refers to a textile product's ability to meet the needs of consumers.
 The emphasis is on knowing the target market and matching the needs of the target market to the product's serviceability.